schmidt-daniela/eyetracking-quality-devcomp/README.md

 ⚠️ **Status:** This project is a work in progress.

 ## General information
-This project investigates eye-tracking data quality in developmental and comparative research 👶🐒 To this end, we ran three experiments (`exp1`, `exp2`, `exp3`).
+This project investigates eye-tracking data quality in developmental and comparative research. 👶🐒
+To this end, we ran three experiments (`exp1`, `exp2`, `exp3`).
 For each experiment, we provide
 - anonymized raw data (`expn/data/raw_anon/...`)
 - preprocessed data in the (`expn/data/tbc/...`)